 Meaning

-In the quote “It is not so much for its beauty that the forest makes a claim upon men’s hearts, as for that subtle something, that quality of air that emanation from old trees, that so wonderfully changes and renews a weary spirit.,” the emphasis is on love.
-It highlights the thought that love deepens through honesty and openness while implying that love cannot be controlled, only appreciated.
+“It is not so much for its beauty that the forest makes a claim upon men’s hearts, as for that subtle something, that quality of air that emanation from old trees, that so wonderfully changes and renews a weary spirit.” presents a viewpoint centered on love.
+It implies that love can be found in unexpected places and encourages us to remember that love cannot be controlled, only appreciated.

 Theme